 IV.
 Regulatory Analyses

 We developed this proposed rule after considering numerous statutes and Executive orders related to rulemaking.
 Below we summarize our analyses based on a number of these statutes and Executive orders, and we discuss First Amendment rights of protestors.

 A. Regulatory Planning and Review

-The impact of this rule is not significant for the following reasons: (1) The enforcement period will last five hours when vessel traffic is usually low; (2) although non-participant persons and vessels may not enter, transit through, anchor in, or remain with the safety zone without authorization from the COTP Delaware Bay or a designated representative, surrounding channels within the New Jersey Intracoastal Waterways will remain unaffected.
+The impact of this proposed rule is not significant for the following reasons: (1) The enforcement periods will last seven hours each day of the 2-day event at a time of year when vessel traffic is usually low; (2) although non-participant persons and vessels may not enter, transit through, anchor in, or remain with the safety zone without authorization from the COTP Delaware Bay or a designated representative, surrounding channels within the New Jersey Intracoastal Waterways will remain unaffected.
 Persons and vessels will be able to operate in the surrounding area during the enforcement period; (3) persons and vessels will still be able to enter, transit through, anchor in, or remain within the regulated area if authorized by the COTP Delaware Bay or a designated representative; and (4) the Coast Guard will provide advance notification of the safety zone to the local maritime community by Local Notice to Mariners, Broadcast Notice to Mariners, and on-scene actual notice from designated representatives.

 B. Impact on Small Entities